 Pack light people!!!
 Even if you are traveling for a month, there is no need to bring three bags, or those giant suitcases that have the same weight as a person.
-There are plenty of laundry in Southeast Asia, and they are cheap.
-Plus, if you are traveling to a beach destination you will be wearing swimming suit most of the days.
+There are plenty of laundry shops in Southeast Asia, and they are cheap.
+Plus, if you are traveling to a beach destination you will be wearing a swimming suit most of the days.

 Pack light, have a small suitcase or a backpack.
-Otherwise, you gonna suffer rolling your luggage through the beaches, jumping in and out from buses and boat… I have seen big luggage loosing wheels while crossing the busy Khao San Road in Bangkok, or people carrying suitcase over their head to reach a nice bungalow on a cliff.
+Otherwise, you gonna suffer rolling your luggage through the beaches, jumping in and out from buses and boat… I have seen big luggage losing wheels while crossing the busy Khao San Road in Bangkok, or people carrying suitcase over their head to reach a nice bungalow on a cliff.
 If you want to know what I pack for traveling in Southeast Asia check out my packing video! [and be surpised by the size of my backpack]

 6º Travel Hack for Southeast Asia: Dress Code for Southeast Asia